ibnufajar1994/elt-data-warehouse/README.md

 **Product Dimension**
 - SCD Type: Type 2
 - Reason: The client needs a full history of all changes, especially for price and category changes.
 They want to keep this history indefinitely.
-- Implementation: We'll add "effective_date", "end_date", and "is_current" columns to the dim_product table.
-When a product's attributes change, we'll insert a new row with the updated information, set the "end_date" of the previous row, and update the "is_current" flags accordingly.
+- Implementation: We'll add "created_date", "expired_date", and "current_flag" columns to the dim_product table.
+When a product's attributes change, we'll insert a new row with the updated information, set the "expired_date" of the previous row, and update the "current_flag" flags accordingly.

 **Customer Dimension**
 SCD Type: Type 2 for address changes, Type 1 for other attributes
 - Reason: The client specifically mentioned address changes as important to track historically, but only needs current and previous states.
 Other attributes can be overwritten.
-- Implementation: We'll add "effective_date", "end_date", and "is_current" columns to the dim_customer table.
+- Implementation: We'll add "created_date", "expired_date", and "current_flag" columns to the dim_customer table.
 For address changes, we'll insert a new row and update the dates and flags.
 For other attribute changes, we'll simply update the current row.

 **Seller Dimension:**
 - SCD Type: Type 2 for address changes, Type 1 for other attributes
 - Reason Similar to the customer dimension, address changes are important to track historically, but only current and previous states are needed.
-- Implementation: We'll add "effective_date", "end_date", and "is_current" columns to the dim_seller table.
+- Implementation: We'll add "create_date", "expired_date", and "current_flag" columns to the dim_seller table.
 The implementation will be similar to the customer dimension.

-**Order Dimension**
+**Payments Dimension**
-- SCD Type: Type 1
+- SCD Type: 1
-- Rationale: While not specifically mentioned by the client, order details typically don't change often, and when they do (e.g., status updates), we usually want to see the most current state.
+- Reason: We only need to focus on current and uptodate payment information of the customer.
+The SCD type 1 will effective and efficient to apply on this dimension and will reduce the complexity of the database size.
-- Implementation: We'll simply update the existing row when any changes occur.
+- Implementation: We'll add "created_date", "update_date" to the dim_payments

 **Geolocation Dimension**
 SCD Type: Type 2
 - Reason: Although not explicitly mentioned by the client, geolocation data can change over time, and historical accuracy might be important for geographical analysis.
-- Implementation: We'll add "effective_date", "end_date", and "is_current" columns to the dim_geolocation table.
+- Implementation: We'll add "created_date", "expired_date", and "current_flag" columns to the dim_geolocation table.

 **Review Dimension**
 - SCD Type: Type 1